 Sexual Health in Recovery (developed by the Maryland Department of Health) – this 9 week, 90 minute each session, in person course is an opportunity for participants to better understand their own sexual history and behavioral patterns.
 Peers will learn to talk about sex without judgement, understand sex functioning and boundaries in recovery, and identify factors for healthy relationships in recovery.
 Peers will identify risky behaviors for HIV and infectious diseases and learn prevention techniques.
 (13 CEUs)

 Trauma Informed Care for Peer Recovery Specialists – Building the Basics (developed by the University of Maryland Training Center) – This 1-day (6 hour) introductory training for Peer Recovery Specialists will provide a foundation of trauma-informed care knowledge and skills needed to work with recovering individuals who are currently experiencing trauma or in the past.
 (6 CEUs)

 Wellness and Recovery Action Plan® or WRAP® (developed by the Copeland Center) – 8 – 12 sessions where individuals learn to use WRAP® through a peer-led and peer-engaged group process.
 This personalized wellness and recovery system is born out of and rooted in the principle of self-determination.
 WRAP® is a wellness and recovery approach that helps people to: 1) decrease and prevent intrusive or troubling feelings and behaviors; 2) increase personal empowerment; 3) improve quality of life; and 4) achieve their own life goals and dreams.

-Working Wellness for Peer Recovery Specialists (developed by Voices of Hope, Inc.) – this 3 hour online course will help Peer Recovery Specialists recognize what wellness at work means for them and their organizations and how to achieve and maintain wellness in the workplace.
+Working Wellness for Peer Recovery Specialists (developed by Voices of Hope, Inc.) – this 1-day (3 hour) online course will help Peer Recovery Specialists recognize what wellness at work means for them and their organizations and how to achieve and maintain wellness in the workplace.
 (3 CEUs)